 Experts now know that Haglund's deformity can happen to anyone, and pumps and other shoes are not necessarily exclusively to blame.

 Patrick Haglund first named Haglund's deformity in 1927.
-The condition has been described as idiopathic, meaning it has no apparent cause, although doctors have linked it to several factors.
+The condition has been

 A person's natural foot structure may sometimes make them more prone to Haglund's deformity.